isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 As with other update and set commands, this command overwrites all the contents of the entry.
 If the host previously had a resource assigned to it, and the :isccmd:`reservation-update` command is missing the resource, it is deleted from the database.
-If an incremental update of the host is desired, then this can be achieved by doing a :isccmd:`reservation-get-by-id` to get the current state of the host, picking the host out of the response, modifying it to the required outcome, and then issuing the :isccmd:`reservation-update` command with the resulting host attached.
+If an incremental update of the host is desired, this can be achieved by issuing a :isccmd:`reservation-get-by-id` to get the current state of the host, selecting the host from the response, modifying it to the required outcome, and then issuing the :isccmd:`reservation-update` command with the resulting host attached.